chefspec/chefspec/README.md

 It also outputs a machine-parsable JSON file at `.coverage/results.json`.
 This file can be read by your CI server to determine changes in code coverage.
 We recommend adding the `.coverage` directory to your `.gitignore` to avoid committing it to git.

 You can configure both the announcing behavior and JSON file.
-Please see the YARD documentaion for more information.
+Please see the YARD documentation for more information.

 If you want to restrict coverage reporting only against certain cookbook directories, you can do it using filters.
 For example, to include only the site-cookbooks directory for coverage reporting, add the following line in your ```spec/spec_helper.rb```